bdubs-astro/DebounceSwitch/README.md

 resistor, a pair of callback functions that get called when the pin goes either high or low, and a debounce delay in ms.

-The initPin() command must be called first.
+The initPin() function must be called first.
 It configures the input pin, and returns the inital state of the switch.

-The readPin(int debounceDelay) command returns the current state (de-bounced), and calls the corresponding callback function whenever the state changes.
+The readPin(int debounceDelay) function returns the current state (de-bounced), and calls the corresponding callback function whenever the state changes.